-- Mexico City – Premium Economy – Air France – 50% off
+- Seattle – Premium Economy – Air France – 25% off

-In the new Flying Blue program flights connecting beyond Paris or Amsterdam into Europe are generally less expensive than just flying to Paris or Amsterdam so you’ll get business class deals for less than published prices here, too.
+In the new Flying Blue program flights connecting beyond Paris or Amsterdam into Europe are generally less expensive than just flying to Paris or Amsterdam so you’ll get better deals then you connect onward.